 There are several types of programs that provide students with a variety of different experiences and opportunities.
 The Africana Studies program in conjunction with the University of Arizona’s Study Abroad & Student Exchange Office offers programs in a variety of countries across the African Diaspora and continues to develop new opportunities for students.
 For an updated list of programs, please visit the office of Study Abroad & Student Exchange or contact the Study Abroad Advisor, Rudo Moyo, email or call (520) 626-9273

-The Africana Studies Program also offers students the opportunity to travel to Paris, France during the Thanksgiving break as part of the course AFAS 421 Topics in Africana Studies: African Americans in Paris.
+The Africana Studies Program also offers students the opportunity to travel to Paris, France during spring break as part of the course AFAS 421 Topics in Africana Studies: African Americans in Paris.
 Contact Dr. Bryan Carter for more information.